SDAR30/SDAR30/README.md

 ### Hi there 👋

-I'm Shoaib Dar, a detail-oriented and analytical Full Stack Developer with a passion for solving problems and puzzles.
-I hold a Bachelor's degree in Computer Science, where I gained expertise in various areas, including artificial intelligence, data structures, and algorithms.
+I'm Shoaib Dar, a detail-oriented Full Stack Developer with a passion for solving problems and puzzles.
+I hold a Bachelor's degree in Computer Science, where I gained expertise in various areas, including artificial intelligence, data structures, and algorithm optimization.
 And I recently completed Pursuit's rigorous software engineering  program.

 My upbringing has instilled in me a profound appreciation for the power of community support.
 As I embark on my professional journey, I am deeply motivated to reciprocate this support and make a positive impact on society.
 I also enjoy reading books and engaging with other people in my free time, to learn about the world and the people in it.
 Motivated by a passion for learning, I persistently strive to enhance both my personal and professional growth.